MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-principles-best-practices.md

 # DCH Design Principles and Best Practices

+This page describes design principles and best practices for Windows Drivers.

 ## DCH Design Principles

-There are three design principles to consider for a Windows Driver to be DCH-Compliant:
+There are three design principles to consider for a Windows Driver to be DCH-compliant:

 - Declarative **(D)**: Install the driver by using only declarative INF directives.
 Don't include co-installers or RegisterDll functions.